 Leaders must be able to challenge the norm and refrain from sitting back.
 Leaders who doubt themselves, or shy away from conflict – even if it is to better the chances of success – will give the impression that they are not quite fit to lead.

 Think you might be a cowardly leader?
 Check out these tell-tale signs and how to improve on them.

 If you, yourself, doubt your abilities or strategy, how can you expect others to be confident?

-Self confidence is an integral part of leading, and even if you only suffer with slithers of self doubt, you will quickly be found out.
-Push self doubt away and present yourself as the confident leader you want to be: Fake it till you make it.
+Self-confidence is an integral part of leading, and even if you only suffer from slithers of self-doubt, you will quickly be found out.
+Push self-doubt away and present yourself as the confident leader you want to be: Fake it till you make it.